 The lawsuit claims that there are enough people among TracFone’s more than 23 million subscribers to constitute it.
 It will be interesting to see what comes out of this case.
 Data “throttling” is something that has been reported about in the news, but it is rarely talked about among consumers.
 Should a cellular company be able to advertise that it has “unlimited” plans if it puts restrictions on usage?

 If you feel like a product or service has been defrauded, contact our class action lawyers to represent you.
-Call our firm at (800) 711-5258 to see how we can help you.
+Call our firm or fill out our contact form.

 KGG’s Corner: TracFone says that it is the fifth-largest wireless carrier in the United States.